 Things to do in Branson

-2018 ushered in a wave of new attractions for Branson.
+A wave of new attractions have been added in Branson.
 Athletes and their families can whiz through the Ozark Mountains in just minutes on the $26 million Time Traveler at Silver Dollar City theme park.
 For more excitement, try out the Alpine-style Branson Coaster or the daring rides at Bigfoot Park.
 Branson has a place for thrill seekers as well as nature junkies, who can camp out in the mountains and Dogwood Canyon Nature Park.
 During your time outdoors, go for an unforgettable ride on the Branson Jet Boats.
-The adventure doesn’t stop there—climb aboard the newly renovated Showboat Branson Belle, a luxurious lake cruise that features fireworks displays, fabulous dining options and holiday-themed shows.
+The adventure doesn’t stop there—climb aboard the newly renovated Showboat Branson Belle, a luxurious lake cruise that features fireworks displays, fabulous dining options and themed shows.

 Check out Big Cedar Lodge, with new additions to Fun Mountain including new NASCAR-themed go-carts and four-story ropes course, offering even more fun for the whole family.
 Relax with a game of golf at the Lodge’s professionally designed Mountain Top Golf Course and soon-to-be-open Payne’s Valley Golf Course.
 Aside from sports, young visitors can add to their knowledge at several of the city’s museums.
 Take a tour at the Celebrity Museum, the Dinosaur Museum or the Titanic Branson, the museum with the largest display of Titanic artifacts in the world.
 Sight & Sound Theatres is famous for “where the Bible comes to life.”
 Along the way, purchase gifts from hundreds of local vendors and explore Branson’s dynamic local food scene.